The Perfect Salt Dough Recipe

 {affiliate links provided}

-Then, slowly add the wet ingredients to the dry ingredients.
-Whisk together until a ball starts to form.
-If the dough seems to be too sticky, add flour until a firm dough forms.
-If the dough is crumbly or dry, just add a little more water.
+If the dough appears too sticky, add flour until it becomes firm.
+If the dough is crumbly or dry, add a small amount of water.

-Knead the dough for 5-7 minutes, making sure all the ingredients are well worked through.
+Next, be sure to knead the dough for a solid 5-7 minutes, ensuring that all the ingredients are thoroughly worked through.

 Fun Fact: Once you’ve made your salt dough, you can refrigerate it for up to 5 days in an airtight container.
 This allowed me to make tags as I needed!